-Best Alexa Skills: 10 dead useful things you can do with your Amazon Echo
+Best Alexa Skills: 10 dead useful things to do with your Amazon Echo

 Yes, Alexa and Echo can do plenty these days, but if you're wondering where to get started, here are the absolute best Alexa skills to install first based on our tests – and a few you might want to avoid.

-Note that some skills, such as National Rail and Sky Sports, may be UK-only.
+Note that a handful of skills, such as National Rail and Sky Sports, may be UK-only, while some of the more recently announced integrations and products may not have launched in all regions yet.

+Read on for all the latest Alexa news, or scroll down for our round-up of the best Alexa skills.

 1) TrackR: Find your phone